ibm-cloud-docs/email-delivery/index.md

 ### Notes
 {: #email-delivery-preparing-notes}

-* Specific instructions for using the Advanced Editor are on the **Exim Configuration Editor** screen.
+* Specific instructions about using the Advanced Editor are on the **Exim configuration editor** screen.
 * This procedure can cause Exim to fail.
 * The **Exim Configuration Editor** screen displays the contents of the file _exim.conf_.
 You can edit _exim.conf_ by using the Exim Configuration Manager.